 We developed an online algorithm called the max-min zP{min} algorithm and showed that it had a good empirical competitive ratio to the optimal off-line algorithm that knows the message sequence.
-We also showed empirically that max-min zP{min} achieves over 80% of the optimal (where the optimal router knows all the messages ahead of time) for most instances and over 90% of the optimal for many problem instances.
+We also showed empirically that maxmin zP{min} achieves over 80% of the optimal (where the optimal router knows all the messages ahead of time) for most instances and over 90% of the optimal for many problem instances.
 Since this algorithm requires accurate power values for all the nodes in the system at all times, we proposed a second algorithm which is hierarchical.
 Zone-based power-aware routing partitions the ad-hoc network into a small number of zones.
 Each zone can evaluate its power level with a fast protocol.
 These power estimates are then used as weights on the zones.
 A global path for each message is determined across zones.
 Within each zone, a local path for the message is computed so as to not decrease the power level of the zone too much.
-Finally, we have developed a distributed version of the max-min zP{min} , in which all the decisions use local information only, and showed that this algorithm outperforms significantly a distributed greedy-style algorithm.

 Acknowledgments.
 This work bas been supported in part by Department of Defense contract MURI F49620-97-1-0382 and DARPA contract F30602-98-2-0107, ONR grant N00014-01-1-0675, NSF CAREER award IRI-9624286, NSF award IIS-9912193, Honda corporation, and the Sloan foundation; we are grateful for this support.
-We thank Professor Ivan Stojmenovic for the suggestions on improving the paper.
+We thank the anonymous reviewers for their insightful and helpful comments.